Despite So Much Winning, The Right Feels Like It's Losing

 It's a claim Facebook denies, pointing out that the social media network has changed its settings so that users see more content from friends — and less from political groups of all stripes.

 But beyond the fireworks before the House Judiciary Committee, the two online celebrities reflect a broader point within the conservative movement right now.
-Many unfairly persecuted by the powers that be in American culture.
+Many feel unfairly persecuted by the powers that be in American culture.

 "I think that is a difficult thing for a lot of liberals to get, that for them you know they look and say, 'Trump's in charge, Mitch McConnell's out there, Paul Ryan — well Republicans have got everything,'" said John Hawkins, the founder of Right Wing News, a Facebook group with more than 3 million followers.